Pesonet1/gis_docker/README.md

 In order to pgrouting & nominatim to work properly we need to import some OSM & Digiroad data for the project.

-NOTE: Currently Helsinki.osm.pbf is hardcoded as OSM filename.
+NOTE: Currently OSM filename is set on nominatim & pgrouting docker-compose files.

 1. Load OSM by [cities](https://download.bbbike.org/osm/bbbike/) or [countries and other regions](http://download.geofabrik.de/europe/finland.html)
 2. Load Digiroad data from [here](https://aineistot.vayla.fi/digiroad/latest/)